AshleyJagai/BridgeUpSTEM-SpectreCell/units/unit_2/d11/notes/bdnycdb.md

   2. List the first 10 entries (`LIMIT 10`) in the `sources` table

-  3. Find out how many entries in the `spectra` table came from the instruments with the id "46".
+  3. Find out how many entries in the `spectra` table came from the instrument with the id "46".

   4. List only the Hubble Space Telescope (HST) row from the `telescopes` table.